Alexandra Gripenberg: Biography

+Women's rights

-Gripenberg was born in 1857, and her family were Swedish-speaking nobles.
-She was instrumental in the establishment of the first official women's rights organization in Finland, the Suomen Naisyhdistys (Finnish Women's Association), in Helsinki in 1884 and became one of its active members.
+Gripenberg was instrumental in the establishment of the first official women's rights organization in Finland, the Suomen Naisyhdistys (Finnish Women's Association), in Helsinki in 1884 and became one of its active members.
 She served as the president of the association for two terms, 1889–1904 and 1909–1913.

-Between 1887 and 1888, she traveled in England and the United States, to study lessons from the women's movements of those countries.
-The tour inspired her book A Half Year in the New World published in 1889.
+In 1887 she travelled to England, intending to study English literature, but found herself drawn into women's rights circles there instead.
+From England she proceeded to Washington to attend a major international women's congress in March 1888, where delegates took up questions including co-education, temperance, charitable work, women in the professions, and suffrage.
+She remained in the United States for an extended period after the congress, travelling widely and giving lectures, and forged personal friendships with prominent figures in the American women's movement including Elizabeth Cady Stanton and Susan B. Anthony.
+The journey gave rise to her book A Half Year in the New World, published in 1889 and based on travel correspondence she had sent to Finnish newspapers during the trip.

 The same year she also founded one of the earliest Finnish women's magazines, Koti ja Yhteiskunta, which was published until December 1911.
 Gripenberg was also the editor-in-chief of the magazine which acted as the organ of the Suomen Naisyhdistys.
 She served as the treasurer of the International Council of Women from 1893 to 1899.

+Politics

 Finland granted women's suffrage in 1906.
-Gripenberg was one of the nineteen women elected in 1907, making her one of the first women to get elected into the Parliament of Finland.
+Gripenberg responded to the news with a degree of surprise and scepticism.
+In her view, the Finnish people were not yet ready for universal suffrage, and the outcome reflected the broader political circumstances in Finland more than it represented a victory for the women's movement.
+Nevertheless, Gripenberg was one of the nineteen women elected in 1907, making her one of the first women to get elected into the Parliament of Finland.
 She was elected through the conservative Finnish Party, which proved somewhat difficult for her at times as she was Swedish-speaking and the party was Finnish-speaking with strong grassroots support in the Finnish countryside.
 Gripenberg remained a member of the party until 1909.

-She died in 1913.
+Gripenberg had been diagnosed with diabetes in 1904, and her deteriorating health forced her to abandon plans to stand for re-election in 1909.
+She died in Helsinki on 24 December 1913.